Murder of Marie Wilks: Appeals

 Browning lost an appeal against his conviction in 1991.
 He had complained about the nature of the evidence against him, but the Court of Appeal stated that the evidence had been properly admitted as the jury had been correctly directed on it.
 He had also complained that the judge had prevented the jury from coming to a manslaughter verdict against him (i.e. that he had indeed killed her but accidentally), but this was rejected.
 He said that the evidence about him appearing similar to the E-fit was faulty, but the trial judge pointed out that the prosecution's case was only that the witness sightings were not inconsistent with Browning's appearance, and never claimed they were identical.
 When the judges rejected the appeal and ordered Browning to be taken down, Browning shouted out "I have done nothing to be ashamed of".
 Wilks' family spoke of their relief at the decision to reject Browning's appeal.

 Eddie Browning's new QC, Michael Mansfield, launched a new appeal in 1994.
-He introduced new evidence to the court, that West Mercia Police has withheld witness evidence and statements.
-In particular, the evidence under hypnosis of off duty police Inspector Peter Clarke.
+He introduced new evidence to the court, that West Mercia Constabulary has withheld witness evidence and statements.
+In particular, the evidence obtained under hypnosis of off-duty police Inspector Peter Clarke.
 He had seen a grey/silver car pulling over onto the hard shoulder at the crime scene.
 During his hypnotic state, Inspector Clarke gave the car registration number as C856HFK; Browning's car registration was C754VAD.
 There were other differences in make of car and type of hubcaps.
 Another witness was "encouraged", according to Mr Mansfield, to say that he had seen a C reg car when in actuality, he could not be sure.
 However, while the hypnosis video had not been disclosed to the defence, it had also not been disclosed to the prosecution.
 Additionally, Mr Clarke insisted that the registration number he mentioned during hypnosis was not certain and told police at the time that they "shouldn't spend too much time on it".
 The police insisted that Clarke had unintentionally made up the evidence "in an effort to be helpful".
 Clarke had been criticised for having driven on despite having seen a man, presumably the killer, having turned and stopped by Wilks while she was at the emergency phone, with Clarke notably saying that "I have to live with that on my conscience, that a young woman and her child lost their lives because I made a fatal error of judgement".
 After making the video in an attempt to make up for this error and the fact he had been unable to remember the numberplate other than it starting with a C, Clarke was extremely apologetic and wished for the details from the hypnosis session to be dismissed, saying he could only be sure of the details in his original statement.
 He insisted that the only thing he could remember for sure was that the car's numberplate started with a C – as Browning's indeed did.